 I also tried to enable/disable the browsers referer options but it didn't help.

 #1 Updated by Mathias Walter about 5 years ago

 The internal web server was used and redmine was started with

 Started GET "/" for xxx.xxx.xxx.xxx at 2013-02-04 15:02:33 +0100 Processing by WelcomeController#index as HTML Current user: anonymous Redirected to http://subdomain.domain.tld/login?back_url=http%3A%2F%2Fsubdomain.domain.tld%2F Filter chain halted as :check_if_login_required rendered or redirected Completed 302 Found in 6ms (ActiveRecord: 1.5ms)

-#3 Updated by Etienne Massip almost 5 years ago
+#3 Updated by Etienne Massip about 5 years ago